Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Gornergratbahn BergbahnGornergratbahn mit Matterhorn (Foto: Gornergrat Bahn)

-Day 4: Zermatt - St. Moritz
+Tag 4: Zermatt - St. Moritz

-There’s a reason why the Glacier Express is one of the most popular scenic railway routes in Switzerland.
-What makes this journey so memorable are the fantastic views you get left, right and centre throughout the whole ride.
-The train takes you across 291 bridges, through 91 tunnels, three cantons and two language regions.
+There’s a reason the Glacier Express is one of the most popular train routes in Switzerland.
+What makes this trip unforgettable are the fantastic views that accompany you along the way.
+The train will take you over 291 bridges, through 91 tunnels, across two provinces and two language regions.

 Berglandschaft WinterOberalppass im Winter (Foto: Seraina Zellweger)